ninglixu/Awesome-PointCloudRegistration/README.md

 - End-to-End Learning Local Multi-view Descriptors for 3D Point Clouds.
 CVPR2020

 ### Detector/Descriptor
+- (MeshDOG)Keypoints and Local Descriptors of Scalar Functions on 2D Manifolds.
+IJCV 2012
 - Scale-invariant features for 3-D mesh models."
 TIP 2012
 - On the Repeatability and Quality of Keypoints for Local Feature-based 3D Object Retrieval from Cluttered Scenes.
 IJCV 2009.